Fraudulent Transfers in Texas

 Fraudulent Transfers and the IRS

-Asset protection strategies fall into two groups: strategies implemented in advance of collection action and suit by a creditor-plaintiff; and strategies that can reasonably be put into effect afterward.
 After suit is filed, creditors are on the lookout for the movement of assets intended to defeat their legitimate claims.
-A Texas defendant may be limited to attempting to convert non-exempt assets into homestead-exempt items (one’s primary residence, cars, etc.) in an “ordinary business” type of way, holding cash at home, and prepaying certain key items (taxes, attorney’s fees, and the like which are unlikely to be questioned as fraudulent).
-The debtor’s attorney needs to be able to plausibly argue to a court that the steps taken by the debtor could reasonably have been taken in the ordinary course of life or business, regardless of whether or not the debtor was subject to collection on a judgment.
+A Texas defendant may be limited to attempting to convert non-exempt assets into homestead-exempt items (one’s primary residence, cars, etc.) in an 0rdinary-course-of-business way, holding cash at home, and prepaying certain key items (taxes, attorney’s fees, and the like which are unlikely to be questioned as fraudulent).
+When this occurs, the attorney for the debtor needs to be able to plausibly argue to a court that the steps taken by the debtor could reasonably have been taken in the ordinary course of life or business regardless of whether or not the debtor was subject to collection on a judgment.

 DISCLAIMER

 Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
-The law changes as legislatures meet and important cases are decided.
+The law changes.
+No attorney-client relationship is created by the offering of this article.
+This firm does not represent you unless and until it is expressly retained in writing to do so.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
-Although we will respect your confidentiality, this firm does not represent you unless and until it is retained and agrees in writing to do so.

-Copyright © 2023 by David J. Willis.
-All rights reserved worldwide.
-David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
+Copyright © 2024 by David J. Willis.
+All rights reserved.
+Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, www.LoneStarLandLaw.com.